-It worked well for a long time, but then our living room underwent two dramatic adoptions: a puppy and a rug.
 Both new additions meant that our children (ages four and six) are no longer allowed to eat in the living room.
 (Partially because I don’t want the puppy to get sick from errant chocolate chips from their pancakes, but mostly because this rug was hella expensive and the idea of it being stained with chocolate makes me feel faint.)

 (EDITED TO ADD: Ohhhhh, but look what happened to the dog anyway.)

 The white-painted coffee table with its modern lines didn’t look right against the vintage-looking Turkish rug (which, by the way, is from Wayfair and I love it).
 The coffee table was suddenly a yucky cheap (well, free) eyesore and we weren’t even using the benches anymore.

 We’ll likely sell the coffee table (and benches) at some point, but for now I wanted a temporary solution.

 I bought a couple of 1×4” boards to use as an “apron” that would wrap around the entire coffee table.
 There was absolutely no measuring involved — just holding the boards up against the sides of the table and marking my cuts with a pencil.